bikepartydavis/bikepartydavis.github.io/README.md

 ## **Upcoming rides:**

+**October 30th, 2020**

+Are you ready for Halloween?!
+Do you want a Friday night Halloween themed event that is safely spaced and responsibly social?
+What a perfect night for BIKE PARTY DAVIS!

+It's that time, we get ready to a party, be ready for a ghoulish time to gather on bicycle.
+On the eve of All Hallows Eve, we ride, into the moonlight in our usual fashion for Bike Party Davis.

+Usual rules apply:

+-We ride at 7:30.<br>
+-We ride from Central Park (aka Farmer’s Market Plaza).<br>

+What to bring:

+-An operable bike.<br>
+-A mask.<br>
+-A good attitude.<br>
+-Bike Lights.<br>
+-Creative costumes.<br>
+-Decorated bikes.<br>

+Bring and wear a mask, we will ride safely as a group, practicing safe social distancing over an 8-mile, hour long bike ride.

 **September 25th, 2020**

 Fall is here, the air is clear, and it's time we bring out the safest and best Davis way to have fun, it's time we BIKE PARTY!